-Description The subjects comprise a detached bungalow.
-Accommodation Ground Floor - Entrance Vestibule, Internal Hallway, Living Room, Three Bedrooms, Kitchen, Shower Room with WC and Rear Sun Porch.
-Gross internal floor area (m2) 102 Neighbourhood and location Similar style private built dwellings within the town of Prestwick and convenient for local amenities. • Age Circa 1940.
+Description The subjects comprise an extended semi-detached cottage.
+Accommodation Ground Floor - Entrance Vestibule, Living Room, Dining Room, Utility Room, Kitchen, Shower Room, Bathroom, Two Bedrooms and Porch.
+Gross internal floor area (m2) 103 Neighbourhood and location Mixed style residential dwellings within the village of Dalmellington.
+Age 1910.
 Weather Overcast.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.

-Removed.
+Two chimney stacks of brick construction finished with a roughcast render.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-Pitched, hipped and overlaid with slates.
-Access to the roof void was via a ceiling hatch and was found to be of timber framed construction overlaid with timber sarking.
+The roof is pitched and overlaid with slates and tiles ridges.
+Access to the roof void was via a ceiling hatch and was found to be of timber framed construction overlaid with timber sarking board.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Mixed cast iron and PVC goods.
+Cast iron gutters and downpipes.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of cavity brick construction finished with a roughcast render.
+Main walls are of solid brick construction.
+The rear extension is believed to be cavity brick construction finished with a roughcast render.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are UPVC framed sealed unit double glazing with similar doors.
-There are timber eave and soffit boards.
+Windows are uPVC framed sealed unit double glazing with similar doors.

 External decorations Visually inspected.
-Painted render, cast iron and joinery.
+Painted render and cast iron goods.